-Deborah K. Marcuse will be the Managing Partner of Sanford Heisler Sharp’s Baltimore, Maryland office, which will open in June 2018.
+Deborah K. Marcuse is the Managing Partner of Sanford Heisler Sharp’s Baltimore, Maryland office.
 She received her law degree from Yale Law School in 2008.

 Sanford Heisler Sharp, and, particularly, Deborah Marcuse, can be compared to a first rate physician: the client is treated not just for the ailment, but the attention and service encompasses the entire body.
 No issue is too mundane for Deborah and she is available 24/7 no matter the issue.
 Suzy Reingold, Commercial Real Estate